detentiondatadashboard/detention_data_dashboard/README.md

 datasets spanning roughly 2010-2020 related to ICE migrant detention facilities across the US.
 Datasets include variables on detention facilities, law enforcement, and bond rates.

+## How to use

+Access the dashboard online here: https://detentiondata.herokuapp.com/

 ## Software dependencies

 - Python3
-- For required python packages, see requirements.txt
+- For required python packages, see environment.yml
+- Note: requirements.txt is for heroku usage only

 ## Directory structure